lapy.conformal

 Returns:

-A numpy array of shape (n, 3) containing the mapped points on the sphere as (x, y, z) coordinates.
+Mapped points on the sphere as (x, y, z) coordinates, shape (n_points, 3).

 Solve the Linear Beltrami equation for a given mesh and target.